 The HSP guidelines allow flexibility for BLIM to be determined relative to spawning biomass, exploitable biomass or total biomass.
 This flexibility allows for reference points to be consistent with the types of data available for stock assessments.
 For example, stock assessments that rely mainly on catch-per-unit-effort (CPUE) estimate depletion levels related to the exploitable biomass.
 Alternatively, stock assessments that use catch age analysis with auxiliary biological information allow estimates of depletion levels related to spawning biomass and overall biomass.
 As a result, depletion-level estimates of all assessed stocks may not necessarily refer to the same portion of the biomass.

 In terms of biomass status, stocks are classified as one of the following:

-- not overfished, where the biomass is above BLIM and likely to be adequate to sustain the stock in the long term.
-This indicates that the biomass (or biomass proxy) is at a level sufficient to ensure that the risk to future levels of recruitment is not excessive (that is, the stock is not recruitment overfished)
+- not overfished, where the biomass is above BLIM and at a level where recruitment is unlikely to be significantly impaired.
+This indicates that the biomass is at a level sufficient to ensure that the risk to future levels of recruitment is not excessive (that is, the stock is not recruitment overfished)

-- overfished, where the biomass is below BLIM and unlikely to be adequate to sustain the stock in the long term.
+- overfished, where the biomass is below BLIM and at a level where recruitment is likely to be significantly impaired.
 The BLIM threshold reflects the point at which the risk to future levels of recruitment is unacceptable

 - uncertain, where there is inadequate information to determine the state of a stock’s biomass and the risk to future recruitment.